Chapter 2 - Engineering Controls

 2.1 Chemical Fume Hoods

 - Do not use fume hoods to evaporate hazardous waste.
-Evaporating hazardous waste is illegal.
+Evaporating hazardous waste is illegal under state and federal environmental regulations.

 2.1.1 Heating Perchloric Acid